Annytomica/gene_expression/README.md

 - Photoshop - Readme image processing
 - ChatGPT - troubleshooting of typos and logic problems
 - Heroku - app deployment and hosting
+- UI.dev – amiresponsive was used to create site mockup images.

 # Testing